drocheam/optrace/docs/source/usage/gui.rst

 Pipeline View
 #######################

-The pipeline of the mayavi scene enables the viewing and alteration of different geometry objects of the visible scene.
-For instance, one can change the colors or representation of different elements.
+The pipeline of the mayavi scene allows for the viewing and alteration of different geometry objects of the visible scene.
+For instance, you can change the colors or representation of different elements.
 Note that editing the visualization objects inside the scene is different from changing the geometry objects inside the |Raytracer|.
+The former does not update the underlying geometry and does not update the rays.

-Here you can read more about the `pipeline view <https://docs.enthought.com/mayavi/mayavi/pipeline.html>`__ and here about the `different objects populating the view <https://docs.enthought.com/mayavi/mayavi/mayavi_objects.html>`__
+A more detailed information about the `pipeline view <https://docs.enthought.com/mayavi/mayavi/pipeline.html>`__ and the `different objects populating the view <https://docs.enthought.com/mayavi/mayavi/mayavi_objects.html>`__ are available in the mayavi documentation.

 .. figure:: ../images/ui_pipeline.png
    :align: center